tjwatson/plurl-osgi/CONTRIBUTING.md

 ### Merge approval

-The plurl-osgi maintainers will review your pull request and, if approved, will merge into the main repo.
+The plurl maintainers will review your pull request and, if approved, will merge into the main repo.

 ### How can I become a maintainer?